AugurProject/augur-walkthrough/trading.md

 - [ ] The Order Book Chart should now show 1 order on the BID side (bottom) of the book, again confirm details.
 - [ ] You should see an open order row under the "Positions" section.
 - [ ] The Open Order should be labeled "Yes"
-- [ ] The Open Order should have a positive number for quantity
+- [ ] The Open Order should have a positive number for quantity that matches the quantity you entered.
 - [ ] The Open Order should have an average price set to the limit price of the order placed on the book.
 - [ ] The Open Order should have a clickable Cancel Button.